thirdelement/sneaker-dadi/TESTING.md

 ### Site Owner
 #### Ensure site is secure
 - See ‘Ensure my account is secure’ in First time visitor goals.
-- Django @login_required decorators added to ensure authenticated access only to secure site areas.
+- Django @login_required decorators added to maintain authenticated access only to secure site areas.
-- Allow superuser access only to admin areas via checks in views.py.
+- Allow superuser access only to admin areas is configured via checks in views.py.

 #### CRUD for shopping items
-- A site owner has access to Product Management to create add new products.
+- A site owner has access to Product Management to add new products.
 <div align="left"><img src="media/testing/story-product-management.webp"></div>

 - Existing products can be updated or deleted using the links in the cards on the product listings or on the product detail page.